Maranta (Prayer Plant) Care

 These plants do the best when placed in an area with bright, indirect light.
 In the wild, these plants grow in moist or swampy tropical forests.
 Only growing a couple feet tall at most, these are an understory plant and require some shielding from sunlight.
 Outdoors, this means a shady area like a covered porch, somewhere that gets dappled sun, or any area with 4-5 hours or less of direct sun.
 Inside, that means somewhere nice and bright.
 Our homes are a lot dimmer than many of us realize when compared to the outdoor lighting conditions.
 Putting these plants in an area with too much sun will potentially cause sunburn.
 Sunburn presents as large swaths of brown on the leaves that will not heal once there.
 If the plant isn’t given enough light, the spaces between the leaves will lengthen and the colors may dull, though these plants are tolerant of lower light.
 Perfect light will have beautiful, vibrant leaves.
 If you suspect an area has too dim of light, adding a grow light will be beneficial.
 Be sure to follow the directions on the packaging, as each grow light is different and some need to have more distance between the light and the plant to avoid the same type of burns caused by the sun, keeping the light on a dimmer setting will also help mitigate the risks associated with strong lighting.

 Keep their native environment in mind when watering your prayer plant.
-They should not be allowed to dry out, and the soil should be kept moist.
+They should not be allowed to completely dry out, and the soil should be kept moist.
 Though, soggy soils can still cause root rot.
 Water when the top of the soil just begins to dry.
 The leaves will curl on themselves when the plant is too dry and ready for water.
 When you water, be it from the top or the bottom, the entirety of the soil should be saturated.
 To do this, if watering from the top, continue to add water until excess drains from the holes.
 Allow to drip dry and discard the excess.
 If watering from the bottom, place the pot in a tray that has enough water to saturate the entirety of the soil.
 This may mean you need to come back and add water halfway through the watering process.
 Allow the plant to soak until the top of the soil is moist.
 This could take anywhere from minutes to hours depending on the size of the pot.
 Don’t water your plant before checking the soil first.
 It is important to remember that plants don’t act on a schedule, so it may not always need water every week on the same day, for example.
 Watering without checking the soil is the most common way plants get root rot.
 The second most common way is by using small amounts of water more often- that is overwatering.
 Overwatering is the frequency, not the quantity of water.

 Maranta grow in areas where the soil is high in organic matter.
 This is the “dirt” portion of potting soil.
 Typical potting soil you get from many garden centers will work perfectly for these plants without amendments.
 Be sure to fertilize regularly following the directions on the bottle.
 Different forms of fertilizer require different application methods and frequency.
 For example, slow release fertilizer is typically good for up to 6 months, while some liquid fertilizers are best effective when used with every watering.
 There are times when these plants bloom.
 There is a rumor that the blooms mean the plants are stressed and are on a downswing, but the truth is the opposite!
 Flowers mean the plant is doing well and has enough nutrients and energy to reproduce.
 The flowers aren’t showy and can be removed, as the plant will direct energy towards the flowers and away from the foliage.